 speaker

-that's a good question, David.
+Yeah, that's a good question, David.
 So the project we're talking about that David asked about is a development project that's set to open in June.
 We'll begin leasing in late June.
 What we're going to tinker with there is the pace of absorption.
-We're anticipating roughly 15 to 18 leases per month on that 238 unit property.
+We're anticipating roughly 15 to 18 leases per month on that 238-unit property.
 That gets us about, I'll say, stabilized occupancy over the course of about 12 to 13 months.
-If we underwrite yield to total cost on that deal, I think originally we were looking at six and a half.
+If we underwrite yield to total cost on that deal, I think originally we were looking at 6.5.
 I think right now our range is 575 to 675 dependent.
-Now 575 would assume that rents drop 6% in Austin.
-675 assumes our original underwriting and that is that rents went up and kind of new rents kind of bounced down about 6% and they go flat line for the next two years.
-So I feel comfortable with that original six and a half percent number and I would say our bottom end estimates 575.
+Now, 575 would assume that rents drop 6% in Austin.
+675 assumes our original underwriting, and that is that rents went up and new rents kind of bounced down about 6%. and they go flatline for the next two years.
+So I feel comfortable with that original 6.5% number.
+And I would say that our bottom end estimate is 575.

 speaker